thaustein/laxar/docs/manuals/widgets_and_activities.md

 Check out the [README](../../README.md) on how to obtain the grunt-init templates and on creating an application.

 First, create a sub-directory for your new widget within a LaxarJS application:
-Each widget in the application lives within a sub-folder such as `includes/widgets/shopping/cart_widget`.
+Each widget in the application lives within a sub-folder such of `includes/widgets`, such as `includes/widgets/shopping/cart_widget`.
-In this example, _shopping_ is the widget category, which you an opportunity to organize widgets by their general business area: _shopping_, _social_, _finance_ and so on.
+In this example, _shopping_ is the widget category, intended to organize widgets by their general business area: _shopping_, _social_, _finance_ and so on.
 Next comes the widget name, which has to be application-wide unique.
 Widgets always end in `_widget` whereas activities always end in `_activity`.